sbourdelin/linux/Documentation/admin-guide/cgroup-v2.rst

 - "cgroup.clone_children" is removed.

-- /proc/cgroups is meaningless for v2.
-Use "cgroup.controllers" file
+- :file:`/proc/cgroups` is meaningless for v2.
+Use :file:`cgroup.controllers` file
   at the root instead.